 Do not breathe the vapour.
 Users should consult their National Authority for advice on Occupational Exposure Standards for isoflurane.

 Operating rooms and recovery areas should be provided with adequate ventilation or scavenging systems to prevent the accumulation of anaesthetic vapour.
 All scavenging/ extraction systems must be adequately maintained.
+Adverse effects on foetuses and pregnant animals were observed in laboratory animals.
 Pregnant and breast- feeding women should not have any contact with the product and should avoid operating rooms and animal recovery areas.
 Avoid using masking procedures for prolonged induction and maintenance of general anaesthesia.

-Use cuffed endotracheal intubation when possible for the administration of this product during maintenance of general anaesthesia.
+Use cuffed endotracheal intubation when possible for the administration of IsoFlo during maintenance of general anaesthesia.